 If you are an actor or musician, painter or author, athlete or aspiring hotelier and you are wondering what legal rights you have and what legal issues you need to be aware of, you’re in the right place.
 Entertainment, sports, and leisure law can be broad because it doesn’t cover one area of law; it has the potential to cover every area of law.

-Because these practice areas are so broad, it might be intimidating to get started or identify potential legal issues.
-If you are working in one of these industries, this overview can help you identify key issues you will need to be familiar with and help you decide whether you want to seek out the assistance of a lawyer.
+Because these practice areas are so broad and vary by jurisdiction, it might be intimidating to get started or identify potential legal issues.
+If you are working in one of these industries, this overview can help you identify key issues you will need to be familiar with and help you decide whether you want to seek legal counsel from an attorney.

 Entertainment, sports and leisure law are areas of law defined more by the clients and less by the specific area of law it addresses.
-The lawyer-client relationship can span most legal issues from contract negotiations to litigation in the event of disputes.
-Clients in this area can include actors, musicians, athletes, filmmakers, composers, screenwriters and production companies.
+The attorney-client relationship can span most legal issues from contract negotiations to litigation in the event of disputes.
+Clients in this area can include actors, musicians, athletes, filmmakers, composers, screenwriters, and production companies.
 Clients can also include businesses in hospitality and retail.